socialpinpoint/api-social-pinpoint/v1/README.md

-# Social Pinpoint API Documentation
+# Social Pinpoint Classic API Documentation
 This document outlines our JSON REST API that client can use to retrieve information in their projects.
 This API requires authentication.

-The Social Pinpoint API is REST based and uses [JSON](http://www.json.org/) for serialisation and Basic Authentication over SSL for authentication and encrypted communication.
+The Social Pinpoint Classic API is REST based and uses [JSON](http://www.json.org/) for serialisation and Basic Authentication over SSL for authentication and encrypted communication.
 The access credentials of any admin user in the site account in question can be used to access the API.